quantumlib/Cirq/docs/dev/development.md

     There are some extra steps if Protocol Buffers are changed; see the next section.

-2. Prepare a virtual environment including the dev tools (such as Mypy).
+2. Prepare a Python virtual environment that includes the Cirq dev tools (such as Mypy).

     One of the system dependencies we installed was `virtualenvwrapper`, which makes it easy to create virtual environments.
     If you did not have `virtualenvwrapper` previously, you may need to re-open your terminal or run `source ~/.bashrc` before these commands will work: